melezhik/Sparrow6/posts/CliAppDevelopement.md

 # Description

 Quick start tutorial on Sparrow automation framework.
-How to quicky develop CLI utils using Bash and Sparrow.
+How to quickly develop CLI utils using Bash and Sparrow.

 # Install Sparrow